APPLICATIONS FOR 2023 INTERNSHIPS NOW OPEN

 The specific conditions of the secondment and the duties of the seconded person are agreed with the relevant public entity.

-The Secretariat has many co-operation agreements with academic institutions.
-Institutional cooperation, which may be formalised under a Memorandum of Understanding, may allow for the development of joint research projects, initiatives or study programmes focused on UNIDROIT instruments; promotion of research stays or internships at UNIDROIT for professors and students or the establishment of joint fellowships.
+The Secretariat has over 30 co-operation agreements with academic institutions.
+Formalised through the signing of a Memorandum of Understanding, cooperation agreements allow for the development of joint research projects, initiatives or study programmes focused on UNIDROIT instruments; promotion of research stays or internships at UNIDROIT for professors and students or the establishment of joint fellowships.

-UNIDROIT, with the support of the UNIDROIT Foundation, is happy to announce the launch of the UNIDROIT Alumni Association, a platform dedicated to the distinguished guests which have been welcomed to Villa Aldobrandini as part of UNIDROIT’s research scholarship, internship, and independent research programmes since 1993.
+Established in 2021 with the support of the UNIDROIT Foundation, the UNIDROIT Alumni Association is a platform dedicated to the distinguished guests which have been welcomed to Villa Aldobrandini as part of UNIDROIT’s Scholarship, Internship, and Research Programme since 1993.